-"Service messaging" - a category that can be used for important notifications must be sent no matter what other notifications have been sent.
+"Service messaging"—a category that can be used for important notifications that must be sent no matter what other notifications have been sent.

-"Sports news" - a category that limits the category to only send to users who are included in a Sports News Subscriber segment.
+"Sports news"—a category that only allows sending messages to users included in a Sports News Subscriber segment.

 To create a new engagement category, click Create Category.

-Give your category a Name that makes it easy to identify what the category should be used for.
+Give your category a Name that makes it easy to identify what the category will be used for.

-You have the option to select one of your existing user segments and apply to the category or send it to your whole user base (select Everybody from the dropdown menu).
+You can select one of your existing user segments and apply it to the category or send it to your whole user base (select Everybody from the dropdown menu).
 If you select a segment, only users in that segment will receive messages from campaigns if the engagement category is applied.

-For urgent alerts, subscription status can be ignored and the campaign will be sent to users regardless of their subscription status (subscribed, not subscribed users and users that don’t have a subscription status set).
+For urgent alerts, subscription status can be ignored, and the campaign will be sent to users regardless of their subscription status (subscribed, not subscribed users and users that don’t have a subscription status set).

 This should be used with extreme caution and in compliance with consumer data protection laws like GDPR.

-The slider Per channel defines how the limits are counted.
+Limit per channel defines how the limits are counted.
 If counted per channel and the limit is set to three per day, that could be three SMS and three emails.
-If the per channel slider is disabled and the limit is set to three per day, the limits are counted across all channels, so two SMS and one email would reach the limit.
+If the Limit per channel slider is disabled and the limit is set to three per day, the limits are counted across all channels, so two SMS and one email would reach the limit.

-Cooldown defines how long after the limit has been reached can the end-user be contacted again.
+Cooldown defines how long after sending a message until the end-user can be contacted again.